-What are the greatest challenges libraries are facing today and what can we do about it?
+Question #1: What are the greatest challenges libraries are facing today and what can we do about it?
+00:48

 Question #2: And in response to that, I know you’ve put out a call for library leaders to apply for an ALA Policy Corps which will be a political activism and advocacy group for libraries.
 Can you tell me about that?
 03:00

-I think we’ve built a growing capacity for advocacy across the field.
+We’ve built a growing capacity for advocacy across the field.
 The one area that I felt we needed to focus on was a group of advocates who we are calling the ALA Policy Corps who would combine two things.
 They would have a very, very deep understanding of a particular policy area and be committed to continuing to monitor it and to grow an understanding of its complexities.
-And also have the ability, I sometimes call it chutzpah, to be very active at the national level, representing the library community in that policy area.
+And also have the ability—I sometimes call it chutzpah, to be very active at the national level, representing the library community in that policy area.

 We need individuals who can testify on panels before congressional committees.
 We need individuals who can be interviewed by the national press.
 We need individuals who can sit down at the table with key policy partners in these areas and work with those partners and those coalitions on key initiatives around those policy areas.
 We find that a number of individuals who have carried out those roles and responsibilities are retiring and we need to commit over the next five years to build that new cohort of policy experts who can work in these venues on behalf of libraries.

-Thank you.
+Question #3: Thank you.
 And, do you have a vision for what kind of messages will be first coming out of the Policy Corps?
+05:40

 Question #4: And, in your opinion you talk about bringing in a new cohort of leaders into the profession.
-What would you say the greatest skill sets and values, and messaging that you could have those folks be versed in?
+What would you say the greatest skill sets, and values, and messaging that you could have those folks be versed in?
 06:42

-Well, I think the Policy Corps is tapping into individuals who have significant library experience, that is individuals who are early to mid-career and have worked in libraries for at least five years.
+Well, the Policy Corps is tapping into individuals who have significant library experience.
+That is individuals who are early to mid-career and have worked in libraries for at least five years.
 But, I do a lot of presentations around the country looking at the future of our profession and the individuals that we need to interest in the work of libraries.

 I’m going to be organizing later this year an effort to partner with individuals in high schools and in colleges to demonstrate librarianship as a desirable career choice.
 To try to interest individuals in librarianship before they make that decision later in their academic careers.
 Try to make continuing investments in scholarships and support for those individuals as they go through the library education programs.
 Then to work very closely with those graduates to make sure that they grow in their professional voice and continue to be participants, active participants, in the work of the Association and other professional organizations.